How often have you heard someone say, ‘Journalism is a dying industry’?

 Being able to communicate visually, not simply through words, is an important skill to develop.

 ‘We’ve already been talking about it in journalism,’ McAdam explains.
-‘But now we’re going to be able to teach it, especially with the creation of the new Imaginarium that’s opening in the Waurn Ponds campus in 2020.’
+'Now we’re going to be able to teach it', especially with the creation of the new immersive learning precinct named Nyaal that’s opening in the Waurn Ponds campus in 2020.

 Explore journalism’s new spaces